coleifer/peewee/docs/peewee/database.rst

 * :class:`OperationalError`
 * :class:`ProgrammingError`

-.. note:: All of these error classes extend :class:`PeeweeException`.
+All of these error classes extend :class:`PeeweeException`.

 Logging Queries
 ---------------